 Common Types of Car Accidents in San Francisco

-Driver negligence can result in many different types of automobile accidents in San Francisco.
-These crashes can involve standard passenger cars, large trucks, buses, taxis, motorcycles, bicycles and e-scooters.
-Many collisions in San Francisco have the potential to be catastrophic or deadly, such as high-speed crashes.
+Driver negligence can result in many types of vehicle accidents in San Francisco.
+These crashes may involve passenger vehicles, commercial trucks, buses, taxis, motorcycles, bicycles, and e-scooters.

 Common car accident types include: